Sandra Cabrera: Evidence

 Testimony indicates that Sandra Cabrera was standing at her usual corner with a colleague at around 4:30 on the morning of 27 January 2004.
 She was approached by a client and walked toward him, away from her colleague.
 The colleague never saw the man's face and didn't recognize him.
 From behind, he appeared to be tall and thin, in light shorts.
 Cabrera and the client left together to go to her home.

 She was found dead from a shot in the back of the neck.
 The investigation determined that the muzzle of the gun had been pushed against her neck and the gun was partially supported by her skull when it was fired.

 Her body was two blocks from the Omnibus Terminal, one block from the stop where she worked.

 There were no scuff marks on her sandals or clothes, indicating that she had not been dragged, but had been killed where she was found.
 The bullet that killed her has been sometimes reported to be a 9 mm, but news reports at the time of the investigation said the investigators found a .32 caliber slug.
 (Various police departments in Argentina have issued 9 mm handguns to their officers (Bersa Thunder 9), but the .32 caliber bullet is considered too small for police work.)

 Her pants were pulled down below her hips but her underpants were in their normal position.
 A condom wrapper was found next to her body.

 The police lab found semen in her vaginal and anal cavities.
 Testimony indicated that she had had sex with her lover a couple of hours before she was last seen alive.

 Analysis by forensic experts suggests a planned assassination, not a spur-of-the-moment crime of passion.
 Her killer was probably either familiar with the area, or had cased it ahead of time, and led her to the entry of a private house where they were less likely to be observed.
 The murder weapon was a small caliber handgun that was easier to hide than the larger handguns issued by police departments.
 The killer apparently knew how to use a smaller weapon to ensure that Cabrera was killed by one shot, without the need for a second.
 The forensic analysts believe that he stood behind her, held her head with his left hand, forced the muzzle of the gun against her neck, and fired while standing with his knees slightly flexed.
 She died instantly.
+Diego Parvluczyk, former deputy chief of the Dangerous Drugs Division of the Federal Police was the only individual arrested for Cabrera's femicide but later acquitted for lack of evidence.